miroapp/hackathon-starter/README.md

 <p>&nbsp;</p>

+## Miro app design resources

+[Mirotone](https://www.mirotone.xyz/css) CSS components is a base library that enables everyone to design and build their Miro apps.
+The goal of this design system is to enable makers to quickly jump into a simple, yet consistent and efficient user experience while creating their functional solutions.
+The framework aims to provide ready-to-use frontend components that you can incorporate into your app in Miro.
+<p>&nbsp;</p>

 ## Support and community

 - Stuck somewhere?
 Encountered any blockers or errors?
 Need assistance?
 We're here to help you!
 Ask your question on our [developer community forum](https://community.miro.com/developer-platform-and-apis-57).